 ROUTE ONE: Take I-35 north to San Marcos.
 Take the Wimberley exit and follow RR 12 to Wimberley.
-After crossing the Blanco River, take RR 3237 for 6/10 of a mile.
+After crossing the Blanco River, turn right onto RR 3237 for 6/10 of a mile.
 Turn right on Flite Acres Road and drive through the Rocky River Ranch archway on the right.

 ROUTE TWO: Follow Hwy 281 North to FM 306.
 Turn right and proceed 9 miles to FM 484.
 Turn left on FM 484 (Fischer Store Rd) and proceed to the blinking light.
 Turn right at the signal onto RR 32, drive 12 more miles to the junction of RR 12.
 Turn left on RR 12 and drive toward Wimberley, about 5 miles.
 After crossing the Blanco River, take RR 3237 for 6/10 of a mile.
 Turn right on Flite Acres Rd and drive through the Rocky River Ranch archway on the right.

-ROUTE ONE: Take I-35 to Kyle.
-Exit on to RR 150 going west.
-Follow RR 150 for 9 miles, continue west on RR 3237 for about 9 more miles.
-As you come down into the Wimberley Valley, slow down at the "Welcome to Wimberley" sign so you can turn left on Flite Acres Rd, then drive through the Rocky River Ranch archway on your right.
+ROUTE ONE: Take I-35 S to Kyle.
+Exit onto RR 150 going west.
+Follow RR 150 for 9 miles and continue west on RR 3237 for about 9 more miles.
+As you come down into the Wimberley Valley, slow down at the "Welcome to Wimberley" sign so you can turn left on Flite Acres Road and drive through the Rocky River Ranch archway on the right.

 ROUTE TWO: Take Texas 290 W to Dripping Springs.
 Turn left onto RR 12 at the light.
 Go 15 miles to Wimberley.
-Continue through downtown Wimberley through traffic lights and past Wimberley Square.
-When you see Cornerstone Park on your left, turn left onto RR 3237.
-Take RR 3237 for 6/10 of a mile.
-Turn right onto Flite Acres Rd and drive through the Rocky River Ranch archway on the right.
+Turn left onto Winters Mill Parkway at the first light coming into town.
+Turn right at the dead end into RR 3237 and go for 6/10 of a mile.
+Turn left onto Flite Acres Rd and drive through the Rocky River Ranch archway on the right.